AlphaQuantJS/tinyframejs/CONTRIBUTING.md

-# 🤝 Contributing to tinyframejs
+# 🤝 Contributing to TinyFrameJS

-Thank you for your interest in contributing to **tinyframejs**, the high-performance JavaScript engine for tabular data.
+Thank you for your interest in contributing to **TinyFrameJS**, the high-performance JavaScript engine for tabular data processing with a modular, functional architecture.
 We welcome contributions of all kinds — code, docs, benchmarks, ideas.

 ---

-## 🧰 Repository Overview
+## 🛠 Repository Overview

-This repository is a standalone part of the [AlphaQuantJS](https://github.com/AlphaQuantJS) ecosystem and contains:
+This repository is a monorepo part of the [AlphaQuantJS](https://github.com/AlphaQuantJS) ecosystem and contains:

-- ✅ The core tabular engine built on TypedArray structures (TinyFrame)
+- ✅ **packages/core**: The core tabular engine with DataFrame, Series, and ColumnVector implementations
+- ✅ **packages/io**: Input/output functionality for CSV, JSON, Excel
-- ✅ Functional APIs for stats, filtering, reshaping
+- ✅ **packages/viz**: Visualization methods for charts and plots
-- ✅ Chainable `DataFrame` wrapper (inspired by Pandas)
+- ✅ **packages/quant**: Technical analysis and quantitative methods
+- ✅ **packages/utils**: Shared utilities and helper functions
 - ✅ Vitest-based unit tests
 - ✅ Benchmarks vs competitors in `/benchmarks`